Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: Abstract

+In a representation of a graph $G$ as an edge intersection graph of paths on a grid (EPG) every vertex of $G$ is represented by a path on a grid and two paths share a grid edge iff the corresponding vertices are adjacent.
+In a monotonic EPG representation every path on the grid is ascending in both rows and columns.
+In a (monotonic) $B_k$-EPG representation every path on the grid has at most $k$ bends.
+The (monotonic) bend number $b(G)$ ($b^m(G)$) of a graph $G$ is the smallest natural number $k$ for which there exists a (monotonic) $B_k$-EPG representation of $G$.

-In this paper we deal with the monotonic bend number of outerplanar graphs.
-We show that $b^m(G)\leqslant 2$ holds for every outerplanar graph $G$.
-Moreover, we characterize in terms of forbidden subgraphs the maximal outerplanar graphs and the cacti with (monotonic) bend number equal to $0$, $1$ and $2$.
-As a consequence we show that for any maximal outerplanar graph and any cactus a (monotonic) EPG representation with the smallest possible number of bends can be constructed in a time which is polynomial in the number of vertices of the graph.
+In this paper we deal with the monotonic bend number of outerplanar graphs and show that $b^m(G)\leqslant 2$ holds for every outerplanar graph~$G$.
+Moreover, we characterize the maximal outerplanar graphs and the cacti with (monotonic) bend number equal to $0$, $1$ and $2$ in terms of forbidden induced subgraphs.
+As a byproduct we obtain low-degree polynomial time algorithms to construct (monotonic) EPG representations with the smallest possible number of bends for maximal outerplanar graphs and cacti.

 \keywords{intersection graphs, paths on a grid, outerplanar graphs, cacti}